mendersoftware/mender-docs/01.Getting-started/04.Deploy-to-physical-devices/docs.md

 ## See the progress of the deployment

 As the deployment progresses, you can click on it to view more details about the current status across all devices.
-In the example below, we can see that a BeagleBone is downloading the update.
+In the example below, we can see that a BeagleBone is installing the update.

 ![Mender UI - Deployment progress - BeagleBone Black](deployment_report_bbb.png)